Nutrition in developing countries

 Through global nutrition investments children will live longer, healthier lives and contribute to the development of their countries.

-As one of the world's largest donors to basic nutrition programs, Canada has brought international attention to the issue of under-nutrition.
-We support critical nutrition programs that reduce child and maternal mortality, and health development to adulthood.
+As one of the world's largest donors to nutrition programs, Canada has brought international attention to the issue of under-nutrition.
+We support critical nutrition programs that reduce child and maternal mortality, empower women and girls, and promote health development through the lifecycle.

 Canada is a strong believer that good nutrition is a key component of empowering women and girls.
 Women play an important role in food production and household food consumption decision-making.
 The quality of care and feeding offered to children, which is an important factor in preventing malnutrition, is critically dependent on women's education, social status, and workload.

-As a strong supporter of the Scaling Up Nutrition (SUN) movement Canada has three nutrition priorities in the developing world:
+As a strong supporter of the Scaling Up Nutrition (SUN) movement Canada's Minister of International Development has specified three nutrition priorities that Canada will bring forward as part of the SUN Movement strategy from 2022-2025:

 Supporting partners in the field